KRoverSystems/KRover/README.md

         make install
 ```

-## Build Z3
+### 10.3 Build Z3

-Download and install Microsoft Z3 version 4.8.14 .
+Download and install Microsoft Z3 version 4.8.14
 Follow the instructions provided by the Z3 team.
 (https://github.com/Z3Prover/z3/tree/z3-4.8.14)

-# Building KRover
+## 11. Building KRover

-## Update Makefiles
+### 11.1 Update Makefiles
-Update the all missing paths in the two Makefiles in KRover (DYNINST_PATH, Z3_PATH etc.)
+Update all incomplete paths in the two Makefiles in KRover (DYNINST_PATH, Z3_PATH, etc.)

-## Update run script
+### 11.2 Update run script
 Update run-Krover.sh with the path to oasis-launcher

-## Build KRover
+### 11.3 Build KRover
 ```
 cd KRover
 ./build-KRover.sh
 ```
 KRover executable binary named, testtest will be generated in KRover/loader/ directory.

-# Symbolic execution of a syscall handler
+#
+#
+#  ⌘ POC example ⌘
 This is a POC of how you can use KRover to symbolically execute a Linux syscall handler.

-## Build target
+## 1. Build target
-We have included a POC target user space program, poc.c in "targets" directory.
+We have included a POC target user space program, poc.c in the "targets" directory.
 Copy this into the target guest VM and build the poc.c
 ```
 gcc poc.c -o target
 ```

-## Extract syscall handler addresses from the guest VM
+## 2. Extract syscall handler addresses from the guest VM
 Execute the following command in the target VM to obtain the list of syscall handler addresses from the target kernel.
 ```
 sudo cat /proc/kallsyms >> ksyms.txt
 ```
-Then, copy the contents of ksyms.txt in to KRover/stc-files/kern_syms.txt .
+Then, copy the contents of ksyms.txt into KRover/stc-files/kern_syms.txt .

-## KRover configurations and functionality
+## 3. KRover configurations and functionality
-The following details are specific to the execution of the selected poc where we are trying to symbolically execute the getpriority syscall of the target kernel.
+The following details are specific to the execution of the selected POC where we are trying to symbolically execute the getpriority syscall of the target kernel.

-### User analyzer
+### 3.1 User analyzer
-The user can leverage KRover as a library to write their own sinple user analyser.
-A POC analyzer to suppport the symbolic execution of getpriority is included in Analyze.cpp.
+The user can leverage KRover as a library to write their own simple user analyzer.
+A POC analyzer to support the symbolic execution of getpriority is included in Analyze.cpp.

-### Selection of the syscall
+### 3.2 Selection of the syscall
-The simple user analyzer included in Analyze.cpp, supports the symbolic execution of more that 50 system calls.
+The sample user analyzer is included in Analyze.cpp, supports the symbolic execution of a selected system call.
 The user can select the syscall handler name in "void CAnalyze::setupScallAnalysis()".
 To support the POC, we have set the syscall handler name for get_priority by selecting the kernel symbol name "__x64_sys_getpriority" in "void  Analyze::setupScallAnalysis()".
 The corresponding VA of the syscall handler is available in KRover/stc-files/kern_syms.txt .

-### Installation of the int3 breakpoint
+### 3.3 Installation of the int3 breakpoint
-The POC user analyzer installs an int3 breakpoint at the start of the getpriority syscall handler in bool CAnalyze::beginAnalysis(ulong addr).
+The POC user analyzer installs an int3 breakpoint at the start of the getpriority syscall handler in bool CAnalyze::beginAnalysis().
 The API, "InstallINT3Probe()" is used for this purpose.

-### Symbolization
+### 3.4 Symbolization
-The POC user analyzer uses "defineSymbolsForScalls()" API to symbolize some syscall arguments passed to the syscall handler of getpriority.
+The POC user analyzer uses the "defineSymbolsForScalls()" API to symbolize some syscall arguments passed to the syscall handler of getpriority.
 KRover supports both register and memory symbols.

-### POC Analysis sequence
+### 3.5 POC analysis sequence
-The analysis sequence anabled by the POC user analyzer is as follows.
+The analysis sequence enabled by the POC user analyzer is as follows.
-1. main.cpp : Once the target thred is captured, controlled is passed to the user analyzer in Analyze.cpp to find the address of the getpriority syscall and install an int3 breakpoint at its start.
+1. main.cpp : Once the target thread is captured, control is passed to the user analyzer in Analyze.cpp to find the address of the getpriority syscall and install an int3 breakpoint at its start.
-2. main.cpp > to_native : Captured target VM thread is dispatched for naive execution. i.e. the target thread is executed in onsite environment directly on hardware(out of KRover).
+2. main.cpp > to_native(): Captured target VM thread is dispatched for naive execution. i.e. the target thread is executed in the onsite environment directly on the hardware(out of KRover).
-3. Once the target's native exection reaches the installed int3 breakpoint( at the syscall handler of getpriority), the int3 exception handler(main.cpp > int3_store_context() > int3_handler() ) receives control.
+3. Once the target's native execution reaches the installed int3 breakpoint( at the syscall handler of getpriority), the int3 exception handler(main.cpp > int3_store_context() > int3_handler() ) receives control.
 4. The int3 exception handler, int3_handler() passes control back to the user analyzer.
 "execState->processAt()".
 5. The POC analysis program("CAnalyze::beginAnalysis()" ) dispatches the target thread to thin controller("m_Thin->processFunction(addr)" ) for symbolic execution.
-6. Thin controller single steps the syscall handler and conduct symbolic execution.
+6. Thin controller single steps the syscall handler and conducts symbolic execution.
-7. The POC analyzer terminates the analysis once the execution reaches the end of the syscall handler( See CAnalyze::onEndOfInsExec() ), and path constrains are provided for the user.
+7. The POC analyzer terminates the analysis once the execution reaches the end of the syscall handler( See CAnalyze::onEndOfInsExec() ), and path constraints are provided for the user.
 8. A sample symbolic execution trace for the symbolic execution of the syscall handler of getpriority is available in target/poc_getpriority.trace .

-# Executing KRover
+## 3.6 Executing KRover
 Make sure to have the k-loader installed in advance (If not done already).
-The execution includes two sequencial steps as follows.
+The execution includes two sequential steps as follows.
-1. On target VM, Execute the poc target program
+1. On the target VM, Execute the poc target program
 Go to the directory of the poc.c,
 ```
 ./target
 ```
-3. Then on host, launch onsite environment and execute KRover as follows.
+2. Next, on the host, launch the onsite environment and execute KRover as follows.
 Go to KRover's directory,
 ```
 ./run-KRover.sh
 ```